Skip To Main Content

 Facilities Icon

-Facilities and infrastructure – Addressing building deficiencies to extend the useful life of buildings and plan for
+Facilities and Infrastructure – Addressing building deficiencies to extend the useful life of buildings and plan for

 safe, efficient, and modernized spaces that meet the educational needs of students.